Ciela-Institute/tarp/README.md

 pip install -e ".[dev]"
 ```
 This creates an editable install and installs the dev dependencies for generating
-the docs and running tests.
+docs, running tests and packaging for PyPI.

 Please use `isort` and `black` to format your code.
 Open up [issues](https://github.com/Ciela-Institute/blanket/issues)
 for bugs/missing features.
 Use pull requests for additions to the code.
 Write tests